Debugging with GoLand – Windows minidumps

 A while back we talked about debugging the core dumps produced on Linux systems.

 Let’s start with getting the minidump itself.
-As with coredumps, set the Output Directory of the run configuration; this is where the binary will be created.
+As with coredumps, set the Output Directory of the run configuration; this is where the binary will be created (you can find the code in this repository).

 Now, go to Run | Open Core Dump… , select the application binary, the minidump generated above, and the IDE will show the debugger window.